cartometricsteam/datamining/README.md

 - [ ] Improve filter.js to remove noise
 - [ ] Add more sites!!

 ## Problems?
+Suggestions?
-Open an issue with your problem so we can look at it!.
+Open an issue so we can look at it!.

 ## Contributing
 Please read [CONTRIBUTING](https://github.com/cartometricsteam/datamining/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.